Who is ALICE?

 Key Terms

-Household Survival Budget: The bare-minimum costs of basic necessities (housing, child care, food, transportation, health care, and a smartphone plan).
+Household Survival Budget: The bare minimum costs of basic necessities (housing, child care, food, transportation, health care, and a smartphone plan).

 ALICE Threshold: The average income needed to afford the Household Survival Budget.
 Households below the ALICE Threshold include both ALICE and poverty-level households.